 There are many reasons Valerie loves living in Venango County.
 She loves the quiet, being away from crowds and traffic, and being surrounded by nature—much different than when she lived in Washington, DC.
 She also likes that there is always something to do when she’s had enough quiet, like grab a beer at Trails to Ales or see friends in a show at the Barrow Civic Theatre.

-Valerie does not technically work in Venango County; she works onboard Holland America Line ships for 3-5 months at a time.
-During her contact she works every single day, so to make up for the lack of weekends and days off, she then has 1 or 2 months off in-between contracts.
+When in Venango County, Valerie uses her skills as a storyteller to help local businesses and organizations.
+Much of the year, though, she works onboard Holland America Line ships for 3-5 months at a time.
+During her contract she works every single day, so to make up for the lack of weekends and days off, she then has 1 or 2 months off in-between contracts.
 This gives her months at a time to explore and enjoy this area.